 Exfoliation.
-It’s a beauty girls favourite skin ritual.
+It’s a beauty LOVERS favourite skin ritual.

 There’s a lot to be said about the effectiveness of exfoliants at renewing skin cells, improving skin texture and brightening complexions.
 However, your brand new super resurfacer could be doing you more harm than good.
 If the skin on your body is cardboard, the skin on your face is paper.
 So gently does it Beauties!